 World Food Photo 5 – Trimming the Vines in Burgundy

-This image is part of a collection of World Food Photos I am putting togeather to showcase the variety of food we consume around the world.
-For the last five years I have been cycling and eating all over the world and useing the link below you can see more from this collection.
+This image is part of a collection of World Food Photos I am putting together to showcase the variety of food we consume around the world.